COVID-19 Update: The university remains under a state of emergency. Ohio State announces plans for an autumn semester return to campuses. MORE INFO

 Awareness of engineering’s role in Medicine globally grows every day.
 With a leading medical center and colleges of engineering, medicine, pharmacy, nursing and veterinary medicine all in close proximity, Ohio State is fertile ground for engineering-healthcare innovation.
 That’s why dozens of our faculty from a variety of disciplines are actively involved in healthcare-related research.

-Last year, William G. Lowrie Department of Chemical and Biomolecular Engineering Chair Andre Palmer secured $5.5 million in NIH funding to continue development of a viable blood substitute.
+In 2016, William G. Lowrie Department of Chemical and Biomolecular Engineering Professor Andre Palmer secured $5.5 million in NIH funding to continue development of a viable blood substitute.
 And recently, Biomedical Engineering Professor Yi Zhao launched a company to commercialize a smartphone-based digital pathology scanner.